frescoraja/carousel.vim/README.md

 A vim plugin wrapper that allows users to dynamically control several of Vim's visual elements and behavior: cursor, textwidth and cursorcolumn, font, background, and colorscheme.

-> **Note:** This is for my own educational use, if you want to try it go ahead but at your own risk..
-It is my first
-> time attempting to create a Vim plugin and I take no responsibility for any consequences of its use on your system.

 ## Functionality

 ### Loading Customized Themes